piglovesyou/graphql-let/README.md

 You have to have `@graphql-codegen/typescript` as a dev dependency. graphql-let generates types **by default**, where it uses the plugin.
 The `plugins` in .graphql-let.yml is for per-document, which imports the shared types automatically.
-If you specify `typescript` as a plugin in .graphql-let, it's still okay, but you can imagine it's redundant.
+If you specify `typescript` as a plugin, it's still okay, but you can imagine it's kind of redundant.

 ### No `generates`